caoimhebyrne/Astatine/README.md

 - ``MC-117977``: Advancement GUI doesn't have a close button
 - ``MC-75721``: Arrow buttons in book UI are rendered in front of tooltips
 - ``MC-131562``: Pressing "Done" in an empty command block minecart returns "Command set:"
+- ``MC-72687``: Action Bar Messages do not have the small shadow under the text

 ### Bugs to be fixed